koalalorenzo/home-manager-brew/README.md

 instead.
 This module is designed to work on macOS and GNU/Linux, with a standalone home-manager installation and without nix-darwin setup.

+## Features

+* Automatic install of Homebrew if not present
+* Set up `PATH` and env variables for bash, zsh and fish shells
+* Install formulae / brew packages, cask and application from the Mac App Store
+* Support brew taps for custom repositories.
+* Automatic brew update and upgrade

 ## Install

 In your `flake.nix` configuration add the following input: